Transportation to Santa Catalina Panama

 Reservations: Lago Bay Page

-The most efficient and comfortable way to reach Santa Catalina.
-Flights depart from both Albrook Domestic Airport and Tocumen International, landing at Lago Bay’s private airstrip, located just 15 minutes from the Santa Catalina.
-Charter companies Blue Skies and Skymaxx offer this service.
+The fastest and most comfortable way to reach Santa Catalina.
+Flights depart from both Albrook Domestic Airport and Tocumen International, landing at Lago Bay’s private airstrip, located just 15 minutes from Santa Catalina.
+Lago Bay Airstrip is aligned with Charter companies like Blue Skies and Skymaxx to offer this service.
+There are several aircraft to choose from.
+The 3-passenger Cessna, the 5-passenger Aztec and the 9-passenger Kodiak.
+If filled, the price per person works out to slightly less than $300.
 You arrive fresh and ready to dive at Coiba National Park, avoiding an entire day of driving.

 2. Rental Car – Flexibility with Time